Appsero/docs/docs/user-guide/envato-licensing.md

 ## Create Envato App

-To connect AppSero with Envato need a personal token.
+To connect Appsero with Envato need a personal token.
 For personal token need to [create](https://build.envato.com/create-token/?purchase:download=t&sale:verify=t&sale:history=t&user:account=t&user:username=t) an Envato app.
 To create an app click on the link.
 [Create Envato App](https://build.envato.com/create-token/?purchase:download=t&sale:verify=t&sale:history=t&user:account=t&user:username=t)

 Give a name for your app and accept terms and conditions.
 Then click on <code>Create Token</code> button.
 You will get a token.
 Save your token.

-## Integrate Envato with AppSero
+## Integrate Envato with Appsero

-To integrate Envato with AppSero go to <code>Integrations</code> page under right top navigation menu.
+To integrate Envato with Appsero go to <code>Integrations</code> page under right top navigation menu.

 ![Integrate](../images/integrations/1.png)